lasselukkari/aWOT/README.md

   webServer.processConnection(&ethernetServerAdapter);
 }
 ```

+Open Serial Monitor and type GET /examples/4

+OR

+Point your browsers to http://deviceIP/examples/4

 ## Performance

 With Wiznet W5100 and Arduino Mega CRUD operations with memory store take ~100 ms and with Teensy 3.1 and W5200 ~40ms.